thirumurthis/Learnings/Linux/Linux_NETWORK_namespace.md

 $ ip -n red link del veth-red
 $ ip -n blue link del veth-blue

+## Note: Executing anyone of the above command will delete the other interface.

 ### check if the link is delete using below  (should not display veth-red)
 $ ip -n red link
 ```